antfriend/antfriend.github.io/TootTootTerminologyDB.md

 ## Umwelt
 ![Umwelt scope](images/eyeball-highway-sunrise.svg)

-### Definition
+The world as it is experienced by a particular organism.

-The umwelt is the bounded worldview for a TTE agent.
+The umwelt is the bounded worldview for a Toot Toot Agent.
 It defines what can be sensed, stored, related, or acted on.

-### Example
-An AI librarian only acknowledges files and devices referenced in the repo, not the entire internet.
+It is a feature of toot toot data encoding and more generally, [natural systems.](https://en.wikipedia.org/wiki/Umwelt)

 ### References